oketoyan/LITA-CAPSTONE-PROJECT/README.md

 [Conclusion](#Conclusion)

 # LITA-CAPSTONE-PROJECT
 “What message is this?
-What is LITA?” this was my thought when I open the url link to join the moving train of Ladies in Tech Africa in celebration of Mummy FOlu Adeboye.
+What is LITA?” this was my thought when I open the url link to join the moving train of Ladies in Tech Africa in celebration of Mummy Folu Adeboye.
 I have always wanted Data Analysis so it was not a big deal in choosing my options not knowing I have a whole lot waiting for me.
-Days has passes, weeks and even months and The Incubator Hub has really helped me in becoming a better version of myself.
+Days has passed, weeks and even months; The Incubator Hub has really helped me in becoming a better version of myself.
 As part of the requirements to further in this awesome training, a project titled ‘LITA CAPSTONE’ has been given to everyone of us to practice and showcase what we have learnt so far.

+## Project Overview
 LITA CAPSTONE projects has two datasets – SalesData and CustomerData, it is required that you use the three tools learnt in the training session- MSExcel, SQL and PowerBI, to get tangible deductions and recommendations from the data sets.
 After which you populate it on the github and submit.
 There is always a room for continuous learning, corrections, growing and getting better.
 I think I have put in some efforts in getting my project ready if not the best I could do, I participated in my own quota.

 ###  Project 1: Sales Data